brajeshwar/brajeshwar.github.io/_posts/2006/2006-09-07-google-image-labeler-real-game-or-a-game-to-collect-metadata-for-their-images.md

----
-layout: post
-title: Google Image Labeler - real Game or a Game to collect metadata for their images?
+# Google Image Labeler - real Game or a Game to collect metadata for their images?
----

 I went to [Google Image Labeler](http://images.google.com/imagelabeler/) through [Matt Cutt's Article](http://www.mattcutts.com/blog/google-image-labeler-game/).
 This is something similar to that of Flickr's Tag Game - [Fastr](http://randomchaos.com/games/fastr/).